“This family’s sick, Caroline.”

 Caroline: Caroline smiles as she moves away to do just that.

 GM: Caroline and her bodyguard endure a long elevator ride up to the 34th floor.
 The doors ding open, revealing an expansive reception area.
 The minimally decorated room is dominated by sterile grays and blacks.
-Letters on a wide steel plaque behind the receptionist’s granite desk coldly spell out “Paulson Investment Group”.
+Letters on a wide steel plaque behind the receptionist’s granite desk coldly spell out “Centurion Investment Group”.
 Apart from a lone receptionist, the room is bereft of any further presences save the unblinking security cameras’.

 The black-haired, thirty-something woman looks up at Caroline’s presence.
 “May I help you, ma’am?”